dorneanu/roam/content/books/stolen_focus.md

 > bandwidth\*’.
 If you go too fast, you overload your abilities, and they degrade.
 But when
 > you practise moving at a speed that is compatible with human nature – and you build that
 > into your daily life – you begin to train your attention and focus.
 ‘That’s why those
 > disciplines make you smarter.
-It’s not about humming or wearing orange robes.’
-Slowness,
+It’s not about humming or wearing orange robes.’ **Slowness,
-> he explained, nurtures attention, and speed shatters it.
+> he explained, nurtures attention, and speed shatters it**.

 ### 2 Cause Two: The Crippling of Our Flow States {#2-cause-two-the-crippling-of-our-flow-states}